-Since the catastrophic disaster that happened on Titanic, maritime laws are changed and are always updated.
+Since the catastrophic disaster that happened on the Titanic, maritime laws are changed and are always updated.
 This tragedy becomes an eye-opener to everyone about our loopholes when it comes to laws of the sea.
 It led to the creation of a treaty called Safety of Life at Sea, also known as SOLAS.

 Until now, few minor mishaps may still happen.
 But compared to the past, they are less tragic and are less fatal.
 As technology improved, so does the equipment and regulations on cruise ships.
-To put your mind at ease about cruising, I will share with you these facts and figures that make cruises as one of the safest forms of travel and recreation.
+To put your mind at ease about cruising, I will share with you facts and figures that make cruises one of the safest forms of travel and recreation.

 As the cruising industry has grown, lots of improvements were made in navigation and life-saving equipment, cruise ship safety management systems, and training standards of qualified crews.
 Cruise ships are always subjected to rigorous inspections.
 The U.S. Coast Guard carefully examines every ship that docks at their ports.
-These examinations majorly focus on life-saving equipment, functionality of safety systems, and crew training.
+These examinations majorly focus on life-saving equipment, the functionality of safety systems, and crew training.

 At present, cruise ships are well-equipped with navigational equipment to avoid maritime accidents.
 The collision between two ships is now less likely to happen.
 Thanks to the technology called Electronic Chart Display and Information System (ECDIS).

 The ECDIS is a state-of-the-art computer-based navigational instrument that complies with the International Maritime Organization (IMO).
-It can detemine a ship’s position in relation to charted objects, land, navigation aids, and unseen hazards.
+It can determine a ship’s position in relation to charted objects, land, navigation aids, and unseen hazards.
 So the probability of ships sinking from crashing to another ship or iceberg is low or even implausible.

-There are also systems present on board that can detect impending cruise ship safety issues before it can happen.
+There are also systems present on board that can detect impending cruise ship safety issues before they can happen.
 These systems can even immediately detect if someone falls overboard.
 They have installed motion sensors and thermal detection systems that would set off an alarm if someone goes overboard.